simon-curtis/SVFileMapper/README.md

   internal class Employee {
     // You can omit the attribute if column is the same as the name of the property,
-    // this can be handy if the column name has a space in it (as below) [CsvColumn("Employee Id")]
+    // this can be handy if the column name contains a space.
+    [CsvColumn("Employee Id")]
     public string EmployeeId { get; set; }
   }